sunjh22/CNVPipe/README.md

 Objectives of CNVPipe

-1. easy to use, high sensitivity and low FDR CNV calling
+1. easy to use, high sensitivity and low FDR for CNV calling
 2. integrate comprehensive plotting tools for visualization
 3. integrate CNV annotation tools: pathogenicity prediction